wp-plugins/fourteen-extended/readme.txt

 8. Float the Primary menu to the left.

 9. Include FitVids script for true responsive videos - Enable/Disable script plus set default and custom selectors.

+10. Set slider to auto slide with options for slider transition fade/slide.

+11. Set Featured content mobile layout view i.e. set desktop to grid and mobile to slider.

 Now with complete width control - go full screen at 3200px or go boxed down to 940px.
 Unlimited width control!